 Where is your American Express card accepted?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Amex acceptance is one of the most common questions I get when talking about earning rewards through cards.
-With Amex offering the broadest range and most lucrative products, using an Amex card becomes a necessity for points and miles collectors.
+American Express acceptance is one of the most common questions I get when talking about earning rewards through cards.
+With American Express offering the broadest range and most lucrative products, using an Amex card becomes a necessity for points and miles collectors.

 Why was this the case?

-- Petrol stations
+- Petrol stations;

-- The Post Office
+- The Post Office;

-- Major high street retailers
+- Major high street retailers;

-- Subscriptions (like Netflix and Spotify)
+- Subscriptions (like Netflix, Amazon Prime and Spotify); and

-- Almost everywhere else online (most places online accept Amex, and often when they don’t, use an Amex linked to a Paypal account where possible)
+- Almost everywhere else online (most places online accept Amex, and often when they don’t, use an Amex linked to a Paypal account where possible).

-If fact, only the smallest corner shop-type retailers hold out against Amex.
+In fact, only the smallest corner shop-type retailers hold out against American Express.
 But these days, it’s rare that even these guys won’t take your card.

 American Express is not difficult to use, so let your fears melt away.
 Just be prepared for some of those corner shop purchases, which may not take it.
 If this is the case you may wish to have a non-American Express card in your wallet as a backup.

 Featured image by Isabelle Raphael/The Points Guy